 No, but you must be careful not to predetermine the child's LRE and may need someone with knowledge of the general curriculum, especially for high school students who need credits for graduation.

-May a special education teacher be the IEU representative if stated that special education teacher is the IEU designee?
+May a special education teacher be the IEU representative with written authorization to obligate the resources if stated that special education teacher is the IEU designee?

 If that person has written authorization to obligate the unit's resources (MUSER Section VI.2.B.(4)(c)).

 What about attendance of a regular education teacher for self-contained students who have no regular education teacher?